Future Days (The Last of Us): Conception and writing

 "Future Days" was written and directed by series co-creator Craig Mazin.

 The Last of Us series co-creator Craig Mazin wrote and directed "Future Days", based on the 2020 video game The Last of Us Part II.
 The season's scripts were being written by April 2023, but writing was impacted by the Writers Guild of America strike in May; Mazin submitted "Future Days" about 90 minutes before the strike began.
-Inspired by Noah Hawley's work on Fargo, Mazin felt directing the premiere allowed him to prepare the full season, and he subsequently worked closely with each director on set.
+Inspired by Noah Hawley's work on the television series Fargo, Mazin felt directing the season premiere allowed him to prepare the full season, and he subsequently worked closely with each director on set.
 HBO revealed the episode's title and runtime on March 24, 2025.
 It is named after the Pearl Jam song "Future Days", which features in the game; while the song did not exist in 2003, when the outbreak takes place in the television series, Mazin and Druckmann felt its inclusion was important and thematically appropriate to Joel and Ellie's character arcs.

 The episode opens with unused footage from the first-season finale, showing Joel's reaction to Ellie's comment and the two walking towards Jackson.
 Druckmann and Mazin found these an appropriate opening for the episode as the conversation establishes Joel and Ellie's conflict throughout the season, and the additional shots of Joel's reaction (also absent from the games) demonstrate his commitment to maintaining the lie.
 The stalker scene was included to show how the infected can evolve, while also demonstrating a possible sadness within each creature.
 Costume designer Ann Foley dressed the stalker in a blouse from Gap, "something [she] would have given to [her] mother for Mother's Day", which "made it scarier" in its relatability.
-Mazin said the tendrils growing inside a pipe in Jackson reflected humans disrupting the world while achieving industry: breaking the pipe was a noble effort to build homes for refugees but it has consequences, allowing the tendrils into Jackson.
+Mazin said the tendrils growing inside a pipe in Jackson was caused by the residents' need to "master [their] environment", ultimately disrupting the world while achieving industry: breaking the pipe was a noble effort to build homes for refugees but it has consequences, allowing the tendrils into Jackson.

 A scene featuring Joel's therapist was cut from the first season before production; Mazin reused the idea in the second season, considering therapy—invaluable in a world like The Last of Uss—an opportunity to discover what people are hiding.
 Joel's conversation with Gail in the episode is similar to his confession to Tommy in the game; while the latter served partly as a recap for the first game's events, the former demonstrates the impacts of Joel's lie, and Druckmann felt the change was justified by how it impacts the narrative later.
 Other scenes were also adapted in different ways, such as Ellie and Tommy hunting infected.
 In the dance scene, the writers found it important to consider the state of LGBTQ rights in 2003 and demonstrate "the way things were" through Seth's homophobia.